Rathfarnham: Film location

-John Blake was the first known publican to be granted the licence in 1799.
-On Rathfarnham's main street, near Rathfarnham Castle, is "The Castle Inn".

-"The Eden House" pub is on Grange Road near Marlay Park.
-The building was formerly "Eden House", one of the 18th century stately houses on Grange Road, before being converted to its present use.

-"The Yellow House", is at the corner of Willbrook Road and Grange Road, a short distance from Rathfarnham Castle.
-It is believed that the first pub bearing the name was a thatched cottage standing on the site of the present Catholic church and that the licence went back as far as the early eighteenth century.
-A new Yellow House was built in 1825 and opened for business in 1827.
-The current building dates from 1885.
-It was refurbished and extended in 1979.
-According to local folklore, the poet Francis Ledwidge worked there for two days as an apprentice before homesickness for his home town of Slane, County Meath, caused him to leave.

 Transport

 Rathfarnham is served by the Dublin Bus route numbers 16 (Ballinteer to Dublin Airport via Dublin city centre), 15B (Stocking Avenue to Grand Canal Dock via the city centre), 74 to Dundrum and Go-Ahead Ireland route numbers S6 (to Tallaght) and 161 (to Rockbrook).
-The 16 route was the first bus route in Dublin to have free Internet Wi-Fi on board.

 The Dublin, Dundrum and Rathfarnham Railway planned to build the Harcourt Street railway line as far as Dundrum, with a branch line from Ranelagh to Rathfarnham.
 However they failed to complete the railway and the Dublin and Wicklow Railway took over the line works.
 They never built the line to Rathfarnham, but Dundrum did serve as the nearest station until the line's closure in 1959.

 Rathfarnham used to serve as the terminus for the Dublin tramways 16 and 17 routes from the 22 June 1879 until they both closed on 1 May 1939.

 In 2007, it was proposed that a Luas tram line (mentioned in a feasibility study as 'Line E') would be routed through Rathfarnham.
 However, it was found that the proposal would not be feasible, as road widening would be required, necessitating the compulsory purchase of a significant number of homes and gardens on the route.
 Because of this, the project was not progressed.